 1. Submit an Application for Admissions

-To start the transfer process, apply for admissions at FRCC by filling out our online application or downloading a printable application that you can fill out and mail in.
+To start the transfer process, apply for admissions at FRCC by filling out our online application.
 Applying is free and, if you’re over 17, our open enrollment policy means you’re automatically in.

 2. Fill Out a Transfer Request

 This simple Transfer Credit Evaluation form will help us understand what credits you have and what will transfer.

 FRCC can only accept official transcripts sent directly (mail or electronic) from your previous college or university to the Office of the Registrar at the FRCC campus you want to attend.
 Transcripts issued to the student, hand-carried, or faxed cannot be accepted.